dhanushanthp/Level2Trader/ReadMe.md

 # Features
 ## Identification of Sales on BID and ASK
 ### Key function
-* Identify the sales on bid
+* Identify the sales on BID by comparing the price with level II BID.
+    * If the "last" price very close to Level II BID then the transaction considered as "price on BID"
+    * This is a bearish signal
-* Identify the sales on ask
+* Identify the sales on ASK by comparing the price with level II ASK.
+    * If the "last" price very close to Level II ASK then the transaction considered as "price on ASK"
+    * This is a bullish signal
-* Aggregate total number of sales on bid over 10seconds(Configurable) and show as "On Bid count" every 1 second
+* Aggregate total number of sales on BID over 10seconds(Configurable) and show as "On Bid count" which updates every 1 second
     * Count the concurrent call on bid and show along with the title
-* Aggregate total number of sales on ask over 10seconds(configurable) and show as "On Ask count" every 1 second
+* Aggregate total number of sales on ASK over 10seconds(configurable) and show as "On Ask count" which updates every 1 second
-    * Count the concurrent call on ask and show along with the title
+    * Count the concurrent call on ASK and show along with the title
 * Show top sale size over the 10second(Configurable) period
     * Top sales on Bid in "Top on Bid"
     * Top sales on Ask in "Top on Ask"